Alazuuu/alx-pre_course/0x01-git/README.md

-This is the second practisce on git"# 0x01-git"
+This is the second practsce on git"# 0x01-git"